RiskQuantDotCom/RiskQuantWebsite/content/posts/_index.md

 ---
-title: 'The Imponderables Blog - Our thoughts about the most challenging aspects of cyber security risk.'
+title: Our thoughts about the most challenging aspects of cyber security risk.
 lead: Our blog of insights and news
 author: I am author, creator and accountablePerson of blog post structure data.
 I come from config.toml if not specified here
 date: I am copyrightYear, dateCreated and datePublished of blog post structure data